Henry Jones IXL

 Henry Jones IXL was a company primarily known as a manufacturer of jams, conserves and sauces in Australia.
 The brand was owned and its products manufactured by SPC Ardmona from 2004, which was itself owned by Coca-Cola Amatil from February 2005.

 SPC acquired IXL and Taylors brands in 2004, and sold both brands with the Kyabram factory in 2019 to a group of farmers and growers in the Goulburn Valley.
 The new owners have Malaysian investment.

+In March 2025, the IXL brand was returned to Australian hands.
+The company has restored the brand's original jam flavour line-up (including Plum, Apricot, Raspberry, Forest Fruits, Breakfast Marmalade and Strawberry) and resumed IXL jam distribution in Asia.